• Skip to main content

 Jump to Recipe Print Recipe

 These ribs only have 3 steps, a simple dry rub, and you finish them off in the oven with some tangy, sweet BBQ sauce.
 These 3 Step Fall Off the Bone Oven Baked Ribs are foolproof!
-I was so proud of myself for perfecting these ribs, normally I’m a chicken girl, but these are so simple anybody can make them.
+I’ve perfected these ribs, and this recipe is foolproof and trusted with over 18,000 shares!

-This thing is a slippery little sucker, but removing it makes for the most tender, fall off the bone ribs.
-I removed mine by using kitchen scissors to cut the far left side of the membrane, and pulled.
+This membrane is slippery but removing it makes for the most tender, fall off the bone ribs.
+Remove the membrane by using kitchen scissors to cut the far left side of the membrane, and pulled.
 Sometimes it comes off all in once piece, sometimes it doesn’t.
 THIS is a great tutorial- I like that it recommends using a paper towel to pull off the membrane, makes it a lot easier.

 removing membrane from rack of ribs pulling membrane from left to right

-Third Step: Cover pan tightly with foil, and bake for 3-4 hours, until ribs fall off the bone and they reach an internal temperature of between 190 and 205 degrees.
-Guys!
-You’re already 95% there!
-Next step is to make them caramelized and sticky.
-Though optional, I do totally recommend this step.
+• Cover pan tightly with foil, and bake for 2-2.5 hours, until ribs fall off the bone and they reach an internal temperature of between 190 and 205 degrees.

 basting ribs with bbq sauce using silicon basting brush